Detail search: Mecklenburg-West Pomerania

 Listed country property for sale in Mecklenburg-Western Pomerania!: Formerly founded as the stables of a manor on fieldstone foundations, the building was constructed around 1800 as part of a larger estate and was extensively renovated and modernized to a high standard in the 1990s and subsequent years.
 The historic property is listed for its exceptional architecture and historical significance.

-• Asking Price Price confidential
+• Asking price Price confidential

 Private seller